zhaoou/notes/spring/Persistence/5_SpringTXDeepDive.md

 * Transactional resource - something that can participate in a transaction, something supporting transaction.
 (Message Queue, Database, etc.)

-* PlatformTransactionManager - spring bean that represents one transactional resource, and manages transactions on that resource.
+* PlatformTransactionManager - spring bean that manages transactions.
-PlatformTransactionManager needs reference to the resource it is managing transactions for.

 ### Understanding transactions in Spring